aragon/aragon-wiki/docs/network/aragon_network_token.md

 ### Governance

 The first use of ANT is as a Sybil-resistant mechanism for governance.
-In the [Aragon Governance Proposal (AGP) process](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-1.md#aragon-network-votes), which was [first approved by ANT holders](https://blog.aragon.org/final-results-from-the-agp-1-vote/) on November 17, 2018, one ANT equals one vote.
-This means that anyone can vote on AGPs, even while remaining pseudonymous, by acquiring and holding ANT at the time of the Aragon Network vote they want to participate in.
+In the [Aragon Governance Proposal (AGP) process](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-1.md#aragon-network-votes), which was [first approved by ANT holders](https://blog.aragon.org/final-results-from-the-agp-1-vote/) on November 17, 2018, one ANT was equal to one vote.
+This meant that anyone could vote on AGPs, even while remaining pseudonymous, by acquiring and holding ANT at the time of the Aragon Network vote they want to participate in.

 ANT can also be used to vote on proposals in the [Community Funding DAO](https://forum.aragon.org/t/how-to-make-proposals-to-the-community-funding-dao/697), which was first proposed in [AGP-10](https://github.com/aragon/AGPs/blob/master/AGPs/AGP-10.md), approved in [Aragon Network Vote #1](https://blog.aragon.org/final-results-from-aragon-network-vote-1/), and [deployed](https://forum.aragon.org/t/agp-discussion-community-funding-dao/418/36) on March 18, 2019.

 On March 13, 2020, ANT holders [voted to sunset the AGP process](https://blog.aragon.org/final-results-from-aragon-network-vote-6/) in preparation for Phase 3 of the [Aragon Network launch](overview/#the-aragon-network-launch).